 The Crime and Corruption Commission (CCC) has launched Operation Impala to examine the improper access and dissemination of confidential information by public sector agencies.

-A public hearing is expected to commence on 11 November 2019 and use case studies to identify opportunities for reform.
+Operation Impala will use case studies to identify opportunities for reform.

 The CCC public hearing will examine: